Byron Buxton Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.42 team ERA that ranks 19th across all MLB pitching staffs.
+- The Red Sox have the 19th-ranked team ERA across all MLB pitching staffs (4.40).

-- The Red Sox rank 21st in baseball in home runs given up (86 total, 1.2 per game).
+- Red Sox pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Paxton gets the start for the Red Sox, his seventh of the season.
-He is 2-1 with a 3.09 ERA and 44 strikeouts in 32 2/3 innings pitched.
+- The Red Sox are sending Crawford (1-3) out for his sixth start of the season.
+He is 1-3 with a 3.98 ERA and 41 strikeouts through 40 2/3 innings pitched.

-- The left-hander's last time out came on Monday against the Colorado Rockies, when he threw six innings, surrendering no earned runs while allowing four hits.
+- His most recent appearance was on Tuesday against the Colorado Rockies, when the righty went four innings, surrendering four earned runs while giving up five hits.

-- In six games this season, the 34-year-old has put up an ERA of 3.09, with 12.4 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The 27-year-old has put up an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.